Mesa Truck Accident Attorneys

-We at Skousen, Gulbrandsen & Patience, LLC, has been providing the community with legal representation for vehicle accidents for over 50 years.
+We at Skousen, Gulbrandsen & Patience, LLC, have been providing the community with legal representation for vehicle accidents for 60 years.
 Accidents involving vehicles of all kinds are something that happens to many, but when they happen, your rights are involved.
-And we're here to help you protect your rights when you're involved in an accident with an 18-wheeler.
+We’re here to help you protect your rights when you're involved in an accident with an 18-wheeler.
 You can learn more with a free consultation with a Mesa truck accident lawyer at our firm and how we help you protect your rights.

 Arizona Commercial Truck Accident Statistics